amparoamparo/portfolio/README.md

 ![Lighthouse scores showing 100 on each category](screenshots/lighthouse-23-06-2023.png)

 Gotta love seeing those fireworks!
-When it comes to the performance side of things, it's all thanks to [Astro](astro.build) 🚀.
+(Or is it confetti? 🎉) Anyway, when it comes to the performance side of things, it's all thanks to [Astro](astro.build) 🚀.

 ## Project Progress